-- AUART 101 Introduction to the History of Art I - · AUART 102 Introduction to the History of Art II - AUART 111 Studio Foundation I - AUART 112 Studio Foundation II 3-D and Colour Theory \boldsymbol{OR} - AUART 113 - Any AUART course to be used as a prerequisite for subsequent AUART courses must be passed with a minimum of C- (or equivalent). - A grade of D or D+ in a Major subject may normally be credited only once in the student's Art Major program.
+- AUART 101 Introduction to the History of Art I OR - AUART 103 Caves to Skyscrapers: The Built Environment - AUART 102 Introduction to the History of Art II - AUART 111 Studio Foundation I - · AUART 112 Studio Foundation II 3-D and Colour Theory OR - AUART 113 - · Any AUART course to be used as a prerequisite for subsequent AUART courses must be passed with a minimum of C- (or equivalent). - A grade of D or D+ in a Major subject may normally be credited only once in the student's Art Major program.
 Any subsequent course for which a grade of either D or D+ is received must be repeated for degree credit or an alternative course, approved by the Department, must be substituted.